eternalnomad404/Lensroom/README.md

 This is the Lensroom file where I will be posting the pages, Developers can directly copy from here.
+Currently there is only one profile page, it's location is \Lensroom\src\Pages\Profile3.tsx

 ## Installation